top of page

 EMDR Therapy Training

-Part I-January 26-28, 2024
+Part I-January 24-26, 2025

 Part I includes three days of lecture and practicum (21 hours total).
 It covers the basics of trauma, the Adaptive Information Processing model, trauma-informed stabilization, mechanisms of action in EMDR therapy, and methodology; including the three prongs and eight phases.
 Following Part I, you will be encouraged to begin using EMDR with select clients.

-Five of your 10 hours of consultation are recommended between Part I and Part II trainings.
+Five of your 10 hours of supplemental consultation are recommended between Part I and Part II trainings.
 Consultation may be done individually or in a group with an ICM approved consultant.
 Scheduling and paying for consultation is the responsibility of the trainee.

 anton-darius-thesollers-xYIuqpHD2oQ-unsp